testingstories/testingstories/jamesthomas/JAMES_THOMAS_AskAStupidEquestrian.md

 <img width="75%" src="sweet.png" alt="Highlight the intersection of Specified, Needed, and Implemented">
 </p>

-Glancing around, the barman saw there was no-one else in the place, so he was saddled with the horse, hopefully not furlong.
+Glancing around, the barman saw there was no-one else in the place so he was saddled with the horse, but hopefully not furlong.

 Barely out of the gate yet, the horse continued enthusiastically.
-"Checking the software against the spec could confirm some of that but it’d find mostly things that we'd said we wanted but hadn't done or had done but done wrong."
+"Checking the software against the spec could confirm some of that but it’d find mostly things that we'd said we wanted but hadn't done."

 It gestured towards the mats again, “that’s this part.”